Artist Statement

 RE-VISITING ORIENTALISM

-In this project I approach the various projections and problematics of Orientalism by overlaying historical Orientalist paintings in video-installations with contemporary sceneries and video-sequences, thus opening up a field of interpretation and hinting at geopolitical, ecological and social problems as well as political realities.
+Andréas Lang approaches in this project the various projections and problematics of Orientalism by overlaying historical Orientalist paintings in video-installations with contemporary sceneries and video-sequences, thus opening up a field of interpretation and hinting at geopolitical, ecological and social problems as well as political realities.
 The work becomes a subversive deconstruction of the Western Orientalist perspective by using its aesthetics and creating a palimpsest of the now and the Orientalist imaginary.
-During my research, I travelled to Istanbul, Arabian Peninsula, Caucasus, Tunesia and Central Asia.
+During his research, he travelled to Istanbul, Arabian Peninsula, Caucasus, Tunesia and Central Asia.
 The project was initiated in 2019 with the support of Goethe Institute.
 It is a work in progress, and further destinations are planned for the completion of the theme.

 ECLIPSE